Rated4.8/5 | 1017 reviews

 Speed matters

 Every month saved in the eviction process is a month of rent saved.
-Section 8 with Ground 8 (rent arrears) requires only 2 weeks notice vs 2 months for Section 21.
+For current England cases, Ground 8 now uses 4 weeks notice and requires the higher post-May 2026 arrears threshold.

 Learn about faster Section 8 eviction